 - House sales were subdued during the worst of the pandemic, so there is a build-up of sellers.

-- House prices are trending upwards again but have not reached average prices pre-pandemic.
+- House prices are trending upwards again but have not reached average prices pre-pandemic, except in NSW.

 - Led by NSW, some state governments are reviewing how stamp duty can be applied in a more flexible way for home buyers.

 - Interest rates are at an historical low and mortgage providers are offering competitive rates.

 The last point raises another issue, is a fixed or variable mortgage better?

 Each has advantages, and fixed rates at some institutions, including Citi, have recently fallen below 2 per cent for the first time.

 A fixed loan means you know the interest rate you will have over the fixed period of the loan, providing certainty over the payments that will be required.
 You also benefit if interest rates rise, as your repayments remain the same.